 Today, Caughey and her family head to the coop twice a day to gather the eggs, a mix of brown and beige, large and small, all with electric orange yolks.
 For much of the year—especially in late spring—they arrive by the dozens each week.
 “You get really good at making egg recipes,” she says.

 Caring for a chicken has proved surprisingly simple—“somewhere between a cat and a dog,” Caughey says.
 And chickens have been a gateway of sorts: Because the eggs contain what the chickens eat in their free-range ambles, she began using organic gardening techniques throughout her property, and success with the chickens led the family to add two beehives on its property.
 Caughey has also joined the Barnstable Agriculture Commission, hosted workshops about raising backyard chickens, and she writes on tillysnest.com about her hen-raising exploits.
 (She also writes about her backyard gardening adventures for HGTV and other outlets.)
 Currently, Caughey is writing a book based on her blog for a Massachusetts-based publisher.

-The chicken coop at the top of her driveway has been a way for Caughey’s children to learn about responsibility, acceptance, loss, and unconditional love.
-And for Caughey, the chickens provide an antidote during the offseason.
-“When you’re here in the winter, and the tourists are gone and the leaves are gone, and we have those grey cloudy skies and the landscape looks the same, all I have to do is look through my window and see these little bursts of color running around like it’s the best day ever,” she says.
-“And somehow, all that grey fades.” tillysnest.com
+The chicken coop at the top of her driveway has been a way for Caughey’s children to learn about responsibility, acceptance, loss and unconditional love.
+And for Caughey, the chickens provide an antidote during the off-season.
+“When you’re here in the winter, and the tourists are gone and the leaves are gone, and we have those gray cloudy skies and the landscape looks the same, all I have to do is look through my window and see these little bursts of color running around like it’s the best day ever,” she says.
+“And somehow, all that gray fades.” tillysnest.com